snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * *filter.voidparameter*: (default: false) functions without parameters in a static class can only be tested against an exception (see fail). if set to true, methods without parameters in a static class will be filtered.
 Doing that, you may have to filter (filter.exclude) some of your classes and/or methods.
 * *filter.voidreturn*: (default: false) whether to filter methods having a return type of *void*. without an output like the returned result, an expectation can only tested against having a specific exception or not.
 * *filter.complextypes*: (default: false) all method parameter types and the result type will be checked, if they are standard data types (provided by jdk) and single value types.(nothing like arrays, collections and maps)
+* *filter.singeltons*: (default: true) filters all classes that have only a non public constructor and a non public field of its own type. singeltons may produce problems on junit testing if used on different tests.
+* *	filter.noninstanceables*: (default: true) classes of type interface/abstract/not-public/anonymous may not be instanceable and produce error states for each owned method. there are solutions (e.g. on interfaces and anonymous) to create instances - but sometimes they may fail.
+* *filter.error.type*: optionally filter errors occurring on calling the function (e.g. .*OutOfMemory.*).
+No expectation with a failing will be created.
 * *filter.failing*: (default:false) whether it is allowed to have a method call , throwing an exception as expected result.
 * *filter.nullresults*: (default: false) whether it is allowed to have a method call, returning *null* as result.
+* *allow.single.byte.zero*: (default:false) tells the ValueRandomizer not to create a byte value of 0.
+0-bytes may be converted to c chars (\x0) that is an end-delimiter on strings.
+* allow.single.char.zero*: (default=false) tells the ValueRandomizer not to create a char value of 0.
+0-char (\x0) is an end-delimiter on strings.

 The *AutoTestGenerator* finds methods to test, calls them and does a full test - comparing the result to the first call.
 If successful done, it writes the file *...target/autotest/generated/generated-autotests-XXX.txt with XXX as number of iteration (given by duplication).